com-480-data-visualization/com-480-project-TastingViz/README.md

 ### Technical setup
 Index.html is the main html file of our website.

-Our Dataset is in the CulinaryDB file and is : 01_Recipe_Details.csv, 02_Ingredients.csv, 03_Compound_Ingredients.csv, 04_Recipe-Ingredients_Aliases.csv
+Our Dataset is in the CulinaryDB file :
+01_Recipe_Details.csv
+02_Ingredients.csv
+03_Compound_Ingredients.csv
+04_Recipe-Ingredients_Aliases.csv

 For the "What The World Eats" Visualization the js code is in Milestone2/js/worldMap.js, it used CulinaryDB/data_world_map.csv for it's data which is generated with the world_map_data.ipynb notebook using our dataset.